maddiejane25/classification-challenge/README.md

 from sklearn.ensemble import RandomForestClassifier

 # Usage and conclusions
-When looking at how the models perform, we can see that the Logistic Regression model has an accuracy of 92%.
-The Random Forest Classifier was better at classifying the data with a 94% accuracy.
-This is likely due to the amount of features and the complexity of the data.
+When looking at how the models perform, although the Random Forest Classifier had a higher accuracy score, the Logistic Regression model performed better.
+The model scores of the LR model are closer in value, so we know the data set has been well trained.
+There is a bigger difference in the model scores of the RFC, suggesting the training model may be overfit.